maximusdionyssopoulos/PlanMyTimetable/README.md

 - Friend Timetable comparison
 - Blocked/fixed times (for example, if you know that you always have work at 12:30 PM on Tuesdays, you may want to block out that time when creating your timetable)
 - Browser Extension for easily capturing data from Allocate+.
+- Algorithmically find the best timetable ranked according to your preference's of days, breaks, campus.
 - Dark mode

 ## Browser Extensions